pawel-polyai/budzianowski.github.io/index.md

 NEWS:

-Our paper with the largest multi-domain task-oriented dataset publicly available has won Best Resource Paper Award at EMNLP!
-The data and the paper will be out soon.
+Our paper with the largest multi-domain task-oriented dataset publicly available has won the best resource paper award at EMNLP!
+The paper will be out soon. [data](http://dialogue.mi.eng.cam.ac.uk/index.php/corpus/)

-We won best student paper award at ICASSP 2018 for working on uncertainty estimates in deepRL!
+We won the best student paper award at ICASSP 2018 for working on uncertainty estimates in deepRL!
 [Paper](https://arxiv.org/abs/1711.11486)